stevearc/overseer.nvim/doc/components.md

 Use nvim-notify to show notification with task output summary for long-running tasks

-Works like on_complete_notify but, for long-running commands, also shows real-time output summary (like on_output_summarize).
+Works like on_complete_notify but, for long-running commands, also shows real-time output summary.
 Requires nvim-notify to modify the last notification window when new output arrives instead of creating new notification.

 | Param              | Type      | Default | Desc                                                                                     |
 | ------------------ | --------- | ------- | ---------------------------------------------------------------------------------------- |